otoolep/syslog-gollector/README.md

 *Detailed background on syslog-gollector can be found on [these blog posts](http://www.philipotoole.com/tag/syslog-gollector/).*

-*syslog-gollector* is a [Syslog](https://en.wikipedia.org/wiki/Syslog) Collector (sometimes called a Syslog Server), written in [Go](http://golang.org/) (golang), which has support for streaming received log messages to [Apache Kafka](https://kafka.apache.org/), version 0.8.
+*syslog-gollector* is a [Syslog](https://en.wikipedia.org/wiki/Syslog) Collector (sometimes called a Syslog Server), written in [Go](http://golang.org/) (golang), which has support for writing received log messages to [Apache Kafka](https://kafka.apache.org/), version 0.8.
 Log messages can be written to Kafka in parsed format, or written exactly as received.

 The logs lines must be [RFC5424](http://tools.ietf.org/html/rfc5424) compliant, and in the following format: